UBC-MDS/introduction-machine-learning/chapters/en/slides/module5/module5_09.md

 In this section, we are going to dive a little deeper into the process and the transformer options.

+We had our basketball dataset and we saw the training and testing scores before scaling with 𝑘-NN and we saw how these results improved when we scaled our features.

 ---

 ## Scaling